 What I’m Doing Next

 The latest Tone It Up challenge started last week so I decided to jump into that!
 I’ve been following Tone It Up since late 2012 so it’s been fun to see how much the program has grown.
-I really like their workouts and their meal plans.
-You can read about my very first experience with the Tone It Up 7 Day Slim Down here!
+Read my review of the Tone It Up workout app.
+You can also read about my very first experience with the Tone It Up 7 Day Slim Down here!
 I’m thinking about doing a comparison post between BBG and Tone It Up, so let me know if you’d like to see that!